sebastien-andre/database_systems_project/README.md

 # Database Systems Project
+## By Sebastien Lee and Ian Pruitt

-This repository contains the source code for the Database Systems Project.
+This repository contains source code for the Database Systems Project.

 ## Setup